cgmaiorano/zed2i_lsl_capture/README.md

 ## Post-Processing

-After data collection, saved data can be compared to a "gold standard" through `mobi_motion_tracking` https://github.com/childmindresearch/mobi-motion-tracking.
+If there was a stimulus presented, the raw xlsx files can be trimmed by the stimulus_start and stimulus_end times saved in your xdf file from LSL.
+The trimmed xlsx files are then prepared to be compared to a "gold standard" through `mobi_motion_tracking` https://github.com/childmindresearch/mobi-motion-tracking.